-relatively high efficacy for predicted non-responders may explain, in part, the relatively poor negative predictive value of the endotype traits.
-Thus, in “predicted non-responders” we would still consider oral appliance therapy as a second-line option in CPAP failures.

 Our automated method has several advantages as a clinical tool for predicting outcomes.
 It is based on OSA endotypes, e.g. rather than demographic factors, and therefore has a close connection with the underlying mechanisms.
 The approach used here is inexpensive, not dependent on specialized equipment or physiological interventions and can produce results rapidly.
-Currently the method requires careful clinical scoring of respiratory events and arousals, which could theoretically be avoided in future with the use of arousal scoring algorithms.
-Hence, clinical implementation of this approach for making endotype-based treatment recommendations is feasible.
+The data used for analysis in the current study were also clinical in nature supporting clinical generalizability and translatability of physiological endotypes.
+Data were extracted from standard clinical sleep studies (rather than research studies) acquired by a commercially-available sleep recording system (Profusion PSG, Compumedics Ltd., Australia).
+Since the analysis was retrospective, there was no opportunity to pay extraordinary attention to nasal pressure quality beyond AASM standards (unfiltered nasal pressure).
+Thus, the remaining obstacles for more widespread include 1) incorporation of endotyping methods into commercial systems, and 2) the need re-scoring of arousal timing (not performed clinically); neither are insurmountable.

 Methodological Considerations